open-compensation-token-license/license-token-website/wikisrc/funding-for-blockchain-in-energy-sector.md

 ### 3. Smart Contracts and Automated Systems

 Smart contracts, self-executing contracts with the terms directly written into code, are a pivotal component of blockchain technology.
 In the energy sector, smart contracts can automate complex regulatory and transactional processes.
 For example, they can be used to manage energy transactions between suppliers and consumers, enforce compliance with grid regulations, and optimize energy distribution.
+For more on smart contracts, see [smart contracts on blockchain](https://www.license-token.com/wiki/smart-contracts-on-blockchain).

 ## The Investment Landscape